Sanskrit BA (Hons)

 The main teaching for Prelims is intensive language instruction and introduction to text reading as part of the Elementary Sanskrit classes, which all first-year undergraduates must attend for around 4-5 hours per week.
 Students will also need to commit a considerable amount of their own time to reading text books, completing translation and composition exercises, reading texts, and learning paradigms and vocabulary, alongside the Elementary Sanskrit classes themselves.
 Students will also attend introductory lectures and take between six and eight tutorials on introductory topics in the study of Sanskrit and ancient Indian literature and culture.

 In the Final Honour School, students will broaden and deepen their command of Sanskrit language and literature.
-Text reading classes provide experience of a wide variety of Sanskrit genres, with a particular focus on the main literary genres.
-Two set text papers introduce students to two of the historically and culturally most important genres of Sanskrit literature: Sanskrit grammatical science (vyākaraṇa) and Vedic Sanskrit.
+Two text reading classes per term in the second year provide experience in the two broad genres of Sanskrit literature, kāvya ('poetry') and śāstra ("scientific texts").
+In the kāvya classes students read selections from mahākāvya ('great poem, epic'), drama, and gadyakāvya ('prose poetry').
+In the śāstra classes students study alaṃkāraśāstra ('poetics'), a particular philosophical system such as nyāya ('logic'), mīmāṃsā ('hermaneutics'), yoga or dharmaśāstra ('law'), theory of language (Mahābhāṣya, Vākyapadīya).
+These classes prepare students for the FHS papers on kāvya and śāstra.
+Students are also introduced to two of the historically and culturally most important genres of Sanskrit literature: Sanskrit grammatical science (vyākaraṇa) and Vedic Sanskrit, which are exmined in two papers of set texts and essay questions.
 Alongside this, students choose one area of Sanskrit studies in which to specialize, such as literature, religion, or philosophy; students will read texts and take tutorials in this chosen area in the third year of the course.
-Students must also choose a special subject; for this students may, and are encouraged to, offer a dissertation instead of an examination paper.
 The dissertation offers students the opportunity to synthesize some of the many strands of learning they have undertaken during their degree, and to undertake detailed research into a particular topic in Sanskrit or Indology.

 For further information please download a copy of the Undergraduate 2023-24 Handbook.